Inter CDF SE: Foundation

 Internationale Club de Football Sport Egyesulet (Inter CDF SE) was founded in late summer of 2006 by Nelson Victor and friends.
 It was officially registered as a Hungarian football club on 22 August 2006 by the Hungarian government, Budapest football federation and the Hungarian football federation as Afrique Internationale Club de Football Sport Egyesulet.
 It was nicknamed "Afrique Inter FC".
 In 2008, "Afrique" was officially removed from the club's name.

 Non acceptance of then young football potentials of African origin by most Hungarian clubs and the Hungarian society led to the formation of Inter CDF SE in order to help the boys integrate into the Hungarian society and to keep their dream alive and not being laid astray by some in their community.
-It paraded footballing talents from Nigeria, Ghana, Cameroon, Sudan, Ivory Coast, Liberia.
+It paraded footballing talents from Nigeria, Ghana, Cameroon, Sudan, Ivory Coast, and Liberia.
 The club also had of a number of talented young Hungarian players.
-According to Mr. Nelson Victor, "Inter CDF SE was part of the effort of the organisers of the club to create an enabling environment for the young African talents here to integrate into the Hungarian society."
+According to Mr. Nelson Victor, "Inter CDF SE was part of the effort of the organizers of the club to create an enabling environment for the young African talents here to integrate into the Hungarian society."